 There is another alternative to the complete realization of a numerical simulation, using Generative Adversarial Networks (GAN).
 These networks basically take databases or images from which the algorithm generates two networks, a generator and a discriminator.
 The networks begin a competition between each other, both networks were trained with the same data set, but the first must try to create variations of the data that it has already seen.
-The discriminatory network must identify if the image created is part of the original training or if it is a false image that the generative network created.
-The more generation of datasets, the better the generative network is at creating, and the more difficult it is for the discriminatory network to identify whether the image is real or false.
+The discriminatory network must identify whether the image created is part of the original training or is a false image that the generative network created.
+The more datasets generated the better the generative network is at creating them, and the more difficult it is for the discriminatory network to identify whether the image is real or false.
 The generative network needs the discriminator to know how to create an imitation so realistic that the second one cannot distinguish it from a real image.

 In this regard, numerical simulations come in handy, because the displacement density field is shown as a 3-dimensional image with 3 channels, each channel corresponds to the displacement vector, the deep learning model takes the displacements of the low-resolution simulation and generates a possible high-resolution realization, so this result can be seen as a high resolution simulation with more particles and higher mass resolution (Li, Y.; Ni, Y.; Croft, R. A. C.; Di Matteo, T.; Bird, S.; Feng, Y., 2020, \cite{2020arXiv201006608L}).
-A main goal in the future will be to understand and implement deep learning frameworks that can aid for better resolution simulations without requiring more complex computational time and resources, and obtaining results that will be similar to the ones obtained in the numerical code method.
+A goal in the future will be understanding and implementing deep learning frameworks that can yield better resolution simulations without requiring more computational time and resources, and obtaining results similar to the ones obtained in the numerical code method.